osmlab/editor-layer-index/ISSUE_TEMPLATE.md

 (optional)

 ## Boundary polygon
-(If possible, provide a boundary polygon, e.g., as OSM file.)
+(if possible, provide a boundary polygon, e.g. as a GeoJSON or OSM file.)